• Thermos

 Physical Description

-Two-coloured, red and white plastic, open-handled shell, with glass-vacuum interior bottle/flask, twist-off leak proof stopper (missing), and cup.
+Two-tone plastic thermos in red and whitewith open-handled shell, glass-vacuum sealed interior bottle/flask, twist-off leak proof stopper (missing), and cup.

 Number of Components